leonoel/task/README.md

 ```

 ### Support
-All functions and macros work the same on Clojure and Clojurescript, except for `effect-off` and `do!!` not working in Clojurescript because they require thread suspension.
+All functions and macros work the same way on Clojure and Clojurescript, except for `effect-off` and `do!!` not working in Clojurescript due to host thread suspension requirement.

 ### Documentation
 The API stands in the single namespace `task.core`.